How to Study Equations for the MCAT

 “Which equations do I have to know for the MCAT?”
 This is one of the most common questions students ask when starting to prepare for the MCAT, and for good reason—the ability to quickly and accurately use equations is a huge part of success on the Chemical and Physical Foundations section, and the need to study efficiently also means that you should not invest time into learning equations that won’t show up on Test Day.
-There are many resources available to help answer this question: Next Step’s Strategy and Practice books contain an equation sheet, and abundant equation sheets are also available online.
 However, a point that is often overlooked is that how you study equations for the MCAT is just as important as which equations you study.

 Consciously or unconsciously, many of us have built up the habit from science classes of solving physics or chemistry problems in more or less the following way: (1) read the problem; (2) write down an equation that contains the relevant variables; (3) manipulate the equation to get an expression for the variable you need; (4) plug in the values you’re given in the problem; (5) get a quantitative answer.
 This isn’t wrong, but it’s not always the best fit for the MCAT, for a couple of reasons: